The OCR Risk Analysis Initiative, explained

 Why this changes the math for small practices

-Three implications follow from the Initiative for any practice with fewer than 25 employees.
+Four implications follow from the Initiative for any practice with fewer than 25 employees.

 1. The "we're too small to be investigated" calculation no longer holds.
 The Initiative was explicitly designed to investigate small entities at a steady cadence.
 The economics of the Initiative for OCR are the opposite of marquee enforcement: high volume, mid-size penalties, straightforward findings.

 3. "Our EHR handles it" is not an answer.
 A risk analysis covers your practice's full ePHI environment — your EHR, yes, but also your email, your imaging archive, your backup vendor, the personal phone your billing manager uses, the laptop in the front office.
 Your EHR vendor cannot do this analysis for you, because they cannot see most of your systems.
-They can sign a BAA covering their part of the environment, and they should.
+They can sign a business associate agreement (BAA) covering their part of the environment, and they should.
 That is not the same thing.

 What a defensible risk analysis looks like